safe-global/safe-docs/pages/sdk-protocol-kit/reference/safe.md

 - ETH_SIGN_TYPED_DATA `eth_signTypedData`: Typed data signature
 - SAFE_SIGNATURE: Signing with another Safe contract as signer

 The third parameter (optional) is the preImageSafeAddress.
 If the preimage is required, this is the address of the Safe that will be used to calculate the preimage.
-It's mandatory parameter for 1.3.0 and 1.4.1 contract versions.
-This is because the safe uses the old EIP-1271 interface which uses `bytes` instead of `bytes32` for the message we need to use the pre-image of the message to calculate the message hash.
+It's a mandatory parameter for 1.3.0 and 1.4.1 contract versions.
+This is because the safe uses the old EIP-1271 interface, which uses `bytes` instead of `bytes32` for the message; we need to use the pre-image of the message to calculate the message hash.
 This parameter is used in conjunction with the SAFE_SIGNATURE signing method.

 ```typescript
 const transactions: MetaTransactionData[] = [{